 Ms. Caldwell reported that the Pending Application Workload report provides the Board a glimpse of the overall desk age of the applications that the Board has on file now.
-The majority of the applications on file have been assigned to a desk within the 30-day range, however there are some applications that do fall outside of the 30-day range.
+The majority of the applications on file have been assigned within the 30-day range, however there are some applications that do fall outside of the 30-day range.
 The 30-day range refers to how long the application has been in the system, not when the application will be reviewed.
-Currently, staff is reviewing applications that have been received on or around July 12, 2021, placing the Board within the one-month review margin.
-This means that if an applicant applied, then they should expect to hear from the Board within three to four weeks.
+Currently, staff is reviewing applications that have been received on or around July 12, 2021, placing the Board within the onemonth review margin.
+This means that an applicant should expect to hear from the Board within three to four weeks.
 The average desk age and application age will differ slightly, due to when the application is assigned to a staff member, making it slightly higher than the desk age.